microsoft/promptflow/docs/integrations/index.md

 # Integrations

-The Integrations section contains documentation on custom extensions created by the community that expand Prompt flow's capabilities.
+The Integrations section contains documentation on custom extensions created by the community that expand prompt flow's capabilities.
-These include tools that enrich flows, as well as tutorials on innovative ways to use Prompt flow.
+These include tools that enrich flows, as well as tutorials on innovative ways to use prompt flow.

 ```{toctree}